-At the May 6, 2013 Study Session staff presented the Employee Guidelines to Council, in accordance with Northglenn Municipal Code Section 2-3-3.
-Functions and Duties, in General. (d) The City Manager shall have the power to suspend and discipline all officers, department heads and employees whom he is empowered to appoint, in accordance with personnel rules promulgated by the City Manager and approved by the Council.
+Staff is seeking approval of CR-67.
+In accordance with Northglenn Municipal Code: Section 2-3-3.
+Functions and Duties, in General. (d) The City Manager shall have the power to suspend and discipline all officers, department heads and employees whom he is empowered to appoint, in accordance with personnel rules promulgated by the City Manager and approved by the Council, the amended Employee Guidelines are being presented to City Council for adoption.